 Hunting the Gray Ghost

-This tour takes the visitor through parts of "Mosby’s Confederacy" beginning at Truro Church in Fairfax where Mosby made a daring capture behind Federal lines of a Union general, Edwin Stoughton.
+This tour takes the visitor through parts of "Mosby’s Confederacy" beginning at Truro Church in Fairfax where Mosby made a daring capture behind Federal lines of Union general Edwin Stoughton.
 The tour continues west along Route 50, making stops at Jermantown, Fair Oaks Memorial, Cub Run, Pleasant Valley Church, Lenah, Mt.
 Zion Church, Aldie Mill, Dover, Middleburg, and ends in Atoka.
 Approximately 25 miles, 10 stops.
 Written by Horace Mewborn, author of 43rd Battalion Virginia Cavalry—Mosby’s Command.

 This second tour into Mosby’s Confederacy begins at Rector’s Crossroads (Atoka today) and follows Route 50 into Clarke County ending at Snickers Gap on Route 7.
 The tour includes the fight at Mt.
 Carmel Church, west of Ashby’s Gap, the surrender negotiations at Millwood, and the Berryville Wagon Train Raid.
 The tour is approximately 1.5 hours long.